 The Department of Musicology provides a rich environment for graduate study in historical musicology and ethnomusicology.
-It also oversees three BM curricula (music history, ethnomusicology, and early music) and provides musicology courses for the BA in music offered by the College of Literature, Science and the Arts.
+It also oversees three BM curricula (music history, ethnomusicology, and early music) and provides musicology courses for the BA in music.
 Michigan’s internationally renowned faculty encourage students to design robust yet flexible plans of study while cultivating individual interests and opening new fields of investigation.
 The wealth of intellectual and institutional resources include many vibrant interdisciplinary centers on campus and excellent performing ensembles that offer invaluable opportunities to perform and listen to the repertories and musical traditions that are central to their scholarly work.

 The musicology faculty at Michigan is diverse in its research practices and intellectual orientations, and embraces many methods of inquiry-from source studies, archival research, musical historiography, cultural history, and ethnography, to critical theoretical studies in music and gender, sexuality, and race.
 The faculty take advantage of the University of Michigan’s strong programs in the humanities and social sciences to engage in cross-disciplinary collaborations that open the door for our students to broaden and deepen their study of music through interaction with scholars in other fields.